coderrect-inc/OpenRace/docs/developing.md

  - `CMAKE_BUILD_TYPE=Debug`
  Builds the project in debug mode.
 This makes it is easier to debug if/when issues occur.
  - `LLVM_DIR=$LLVM_DIR`
  Should point to a directory containing `LLVMConfig.cmake`.
-Make sure the correct version of LLVM is being used.
-Check the CMakeLists.txt file to see which version of LLVM our project expects.
+Make sure to use LLVM 10.0.0.
 You can either use a prebuilt version of LLVM, or build the correct version of LLVM directly.

 ## Running Tests